-Cross Reference: 2315 Physical Activity Opportunities and Physical Education Legal Reference: I.C. § 33-1608 Family Life and Sex Education - Legislative Policy Policy History: Adopted on: Revised on: Reviewed on:
+Cross Reference: 2315 Physical Activity Opportunities and Physical Education

+Legal Reference: I.C. § 33-1608 Family Life and Sex Education - Legislative Policy

 Community and Adult Education

 {{School_Name}} makes its resources available to adults and other non-students within the limits of budget, staff, and facilities, provided there is no interference with or impairment of the regular school program.
 Community school, adult education, and other offerings may be developed in cooperation with community representatives, subject to approval and authorization by the Board of Directors.